port-labs/port-docs/docs/how-to-guides/basic-ui-operations/entity-operations.md

 An entity cannot be restored after deletion!
 :::

-In order to delete an entity you can:
+To delete an entity you can:

 - Click the `...` button at the right end of an entity listing, then click `Delete`.
 - Make a **REST DELETE** request to the URL `https://api.getport.io/v0.1/entities/{entity_identifier}`